Foundations Cash ISA

 You can save monthly by Direct Debit or standing order.

-Deposits can be made by cheque through the post or by transfer via the banking system.
+Deposits can be made by transfer via the banking system or by cheque through the post.

 Can I withdraw money?